Bethune–Cookman University Scholarships (2025–2026)

 Florida Residents Save More: Instead of reciprocity, B-CU students benefit from state grants and scholarships.

-• EASE Grant: A state-funded award for Florida residents attending private colleges like B-CU.
-Amount set by legislature each year.
+- EASE Grant: A state-funded award for Florida residents attending eligible private colleges like B-CU.
+Amounts are set by the Legislature each year (including an EASE Plus supplement for some high-demand programs).

-• Mary McLeod Bethune Scholarship: Up to $3,000/year for eligible Florida HBCU students with financial need.
+- Mary McLeod Bethune Scholarship: Need-based state scholarship for eligible Florida HBCU students.

 Cost & Aid FAQs

 Who qualifies for Florida aid?
-Full-time Florida residents who meet program rules (credit load, GPA, FAFSA/FFAA submission).
+Full-time Florida residents who meet each program’s rules (credit load, GPA, and required applications such as FAFSA and/or the FFAA for Bright Futures).

 Do I need a separate application?
-Bright Futures requires the FFAA; EASE and Bethune scholarships are awarded through the B-CU financial aid office once you’re enrolled and file the FAFSA.
+Bright Futures requires the FFAA; EASE and other state programs are administered through OSFA with school certification once you file required applications.

 ✅ Automatic Merit Scholarships